c3lang/c3-web/src/content/docs/Language Fundamentals/functions.md

 }
 ```

-### Functions and optional returns
+### Functions and Optional returns

-The return parameter may be an *optional result type* – a type suffixed by `!` indicating that this
+Function return values may be *Optionals* – denoted by `<type>!` indicating that this
-function might either return a regular value or an *optional result value*.
+function might either return an Optional with a result, or an Optional with an Excuse.

-The below example might return optional values from both the `SomeError` optional enum as well as
-the `OtherResult` type.
+For example this function might return an Excuse of type `SomeError` or `OtherResult`.

 ```c3
 fn double! test_error()